 Why do a website / blog like this?
 Everybody has an opinion on everything these days.
 I feel as though I have an objective opinion meaning that I’ll give you the chance to disappoint or impress me before I write about it.

 My wife and I decided that we were nudists in 2010 when we went to a local resort and fell in love with it.
-We had experience with “the lifestyle” (swinging) but at this phase in our life we’re just looking for the tamer aspect of nudism.
+We have friends in “the lifestyle” (swinging) but we’re just looking for the tamer aspect of nudism.

 I am committed to reviewing all types of nudist resorts and locations with the exception of swing clubs.
 If they are lifestyle friendly, I’ll let you know.
 Family friendly, the same.
 Truth is, lifestylers are rarely comfortable in a family environment and visa-versa.
 We can walk the line and let you know what to expect.